fengyuli-dev/camel-db/doc/test_plan.md

 For OUnit testing (test/parser_test.ml), we focus on testing the parse_where method.
 The parse_where method is responsible for parsing a condition, such as "COUNTRY = MEXICO and ID = 5".
-Parse_where will return a boolean value indicating whether the data passed in matches the cnodition.
+Parse_where will return a boolean value indicating whether the data passed in matches the condition.
 Therefore, we created token list of sample conditions, with nested and and or conditions, and passed in sample data.
 Our test cases examine whether the expected boolean value matches the one actually produced by the parse_where method.
 We passed all the OUnit test cases, showing that our system is able to process conditional statements.
-We deeveloped test cases using glass box, testing each combination of nested conditional statements.
+We developed test cases using glass box, testing each combination of nested conditional statements.

 The rest of the parser system is tested manually.
 Since the parser calls the